-Due to COVID-19 and the concomitant need to take measures to achieve social distancing, the Legislative Reference Bureau (LRB) Library has temporarily suspended walk-in access to the library, effective Wednesday, March 18, 2020.
+Due to COVID-19 and the concomitant need to take measures to achieve social distancing, the Legislative Reference Bureau (LRB) Library has temporarily suspended walk-in access to the library.
 Walk-in access to the LRB Library will remain closed to the general public until further notice.
 In-person assistance is available by appointment only for legislative members or legislative staff.

 However, the Library staff is working and remains available during normal business hours to assist you via telephone at (808) 587-0690 or email [email protected].
 Access the Library’s online catalog also remains available.
 Staff will continue to update iClips Monday – Friday by 10am.